awesto/django-shop/docs/tutorial/intro.rst

 Add some pages to the CMS
 =========================

-In **djangoSHOP**, every page except the product's detail pages, can be rendered by the CMS.
-Therefore, unless you need a special landing page, start immediately with the *List View* of your products.
-In the Django Admin, chose the section
+In **djangoSHOP**, every page, with the exception of the product's detail pages, can be rendered by the CMS.
+Therefore, unless you need a special landing page, start immediately with the *Catalog List View* of your products.
+Change into the Django Admin backend, chose the section

 **django CMS > Pages**

 and add a Page.
 As its **Title** chose “Smart Cards”.
 Then change into the **Advanced Settings** at the bottom of the page.
-In this editor window, locate the field **Application** and select “Products List”.
+In this editor window, locate the field **Application** and select **Products List**.
 Then save the page and click on **View on site**.

 Now change into **Structure** mode and locate the placeholder named **Main content container**.
-Add a plugin from section **Bootstrap** named “Row”.
+Add a plugin from section **Bootstrap** named **Row**.
 Below that Row add a Column with a width of 12 units.
-Finally, below that Column add a plugin from section **Shop** named “Catalog List View”.
+Finally, below the last Column add a plugin from section **Shop** named **Catalog List View**.

-Now you have a generic list view for your products, but since we havn't added any products to the database, this list is empty.
+Now we have a working catalog list view, but since we havn't added any products to the database yet, we won't see any items on our page.